EslamMuhammed2001/Elite-JS-Dev/ES6-JS.md

 - we create a new promise by passing a function to the `Promise` constructor.
 - This function takes two arguments, `resolve` and `reject`, which are functions that can be called to change the state of the promise.
-- In this example, we call resolve("Hello World!") after 1 second, which changes the state of the promise to fulfilled and makes the resolved value "Hello World!" available to any code that is listening for the promise to be settled.
+- In this example, we call `resolve("Hello World!")` after `5` second, which changes the state of the promise to `fulfilled` and makes the resolved value `"Hello World!"` available to any code that is listening for the promise to be `settled`.

 - To use the promise, we can attach a `.then()` method to it, which takes a single argument, a function that is called when the promise is `fulfilled`: